Reviewed by: Eleanor Fairford, Full Governing Body, 26th September 2022

 PROTECTION by following agreed procedures for identifying, monitoring and reporting cases, or suspected cases, of abuse; protecting children from unsuitable people.

-SUPPORT to victims of abuse and to staff in identifying signs and symptoms of abuse.
+SUPPORT to victims and culprit of abuse and to staff in identifying signs and symptoms of abuse.

 - To provide a caring environment in which children and young people feel safe, secure, valued and respected.